BNasmith/PTForsyth/PTFWorkofChrist.md

 became spiritual.
-The death of Christ would thus be a great monument in the past, which fades out of sight as we surmount it and leave it behind ; and it does not retain a permanent meaning and function at the centre of our faith.
+The death of Christ would thus be a great monument in the past, which fades out of sight as we surmount it and leave it behind; and it does not retain a permanent meaning and function at the centre of our faith.